 While the tomato is cooking away peel and chop your potatoes like so (see below) and cilantro.
 Leave the green chillies whole.

-Now back to the curry, potatoes done?
-Great.
+Check potatoes for doneness.
 If you want to really intensify the flavours then turn the heat up and cook till the infamous oil rises again, add the cilantro, lemon juice, and any additional water to thin the curry out.
-If you are in a hurry then don’t bother and just add cilantro, lemon juice, and water.
-Add the eggs.
-Taste.
-Adjust seasoning.
-Admire your handiwork.
-Now aren’t you fancy.